-- reduce.objoffset This parameter may be used in conjunction with the parameter reduce.slitlength in order to extract the spectra of more than one object observed on the slit in the same science image.
-Please see the section on "Optimal Extraction" in the chapter on "Algorithms And Recipe Details" in the pipeline user manual (Larsen et al. 2012) for more details. - reduce.rebin.wavestep The rebinning step size in wavelength units for the extracted science spectrum.
+- reduce.slitlength This parameter may be used to control the slit length used to define the spatial profile in the spectrum extraction.
+The default negative value instructs the pipeline recipe to read the slit length from the science object FITS header.
+Setting this parameter to smaller values than the slit length in the header may sometimes be useful in avoiding problems at the order edges, with the disadvantage that the maximum achievable S/N will be smaller (less pixels involved in the extraction). - reduce.objoffset This parameter may be used in conjunction with the parameter reduce.slitlength in order to extract the spectra of more than one object observed on the slit in the same science image.
+Please see the section on "Optimal Extraction" in the chapter on "Algorithms And Recipe Details" in the pipeline user manual (Larsen et al. 2012) for more details. - reduce.objslit Object window size (in pixels).
+This must be less than the total slit length.
+If negative, the default value (half of full slit length) is used.
+The upper and lower sky windows are defined as the part of the full slit (if any) outside the object window.
+The center of the object window is determined by the offset parameter.
+This parameter does not apply to optimal extraction. - reduce.rebin.wavestep The rebinning step size used for BLUE/REDL data in wavelength units for the extracted science spectrum.
 The default negative value instructs the pipeline recipe to use the optimal resolution.
-Setting this parameter to a positive value is useful for rebinning the spectrum to a lower resolution while gaining a substantial increase in S/N. Hence this parameter is more concerned with spectrum post-processing rather than extraction optimisation.
+Setting this parameter to a positive value is useful for rebinning the spectrum to a lower resolution while gaining a substantial increase in S/N. Hence this parameter is more concerned with spectrum post-processing rather than extraction optimisation. - reduce.rebin.wavestep_redu Identical to reduce.rebin.wavestep_redu except that it applies to REDU data only.